 Cut the fruit lengthwise into three pieces in such a way that the middle portion consists of husky seed.
 Then, slice through the skin to separate the skin from the pulp.
 Chop pulp into desired sections.

 Alternatively, using a sharp knife, cut through the flesh on either side of the central seed (stone).
-This way, you get two big haves of a mango fruit and a central stone portion.
-Then, take one-half and score the flesh in a horizontal and vertical pattern taking care not to cut deep through skin.
+This way, you get two big halves of a mango fruit and a central stone portion.
+Then, take one-half and score the flesh in a horizontal and vertical pattern taking care not to cut deep through the skin.
 Invert the whole half to push out the cubes as shown in the picture below:

 Here are some serving tips: